serge9900/day_of_week/README.md

  Check the Day array starting from index 0: Day[1] = Monday

-**If leap year it will be the remainder-1
+leap year it will be the remainder-1